wp-plugins/job-manager/readme.txt

 ***Warning***: This is a **BETA** release of Job Manager.
 As such, it may contain bugs.
 I'd appreciate it if you could download this in your test environment, and report any bugs you come across [here](http://code.google.com/p/wordpress-job-manager/issues/list).
 If you'd like to try out the stable version of Job Manager, you can download [version 0.5.4 here](http://downloads.wordpress.org/plugin/job-manager.0.5.4.zip).

+If you're upgrading from 0.6-beta1, I strongly recommend a database refresh before installing (ie, restore your test system from production, with Job Manager 0.5.x data), as there was a bug in the 0.6-beta1 upgrade function that created some junk data.

 Do you speak a language other than English?
 Do you have time to translate some strings?
 If so, I'd love to [hear from you](http://pento.net/contact/)!

 *    *Job Listing*
     *    Categories to create multiple job lists
     *    Jobs can be filed under multiple categories
     *    Icons can be assigned to jobs, to make them stand out in the listing
+	*    Customisable fields, so you can display information about your jobs specific to your situation
+	*    Powerful templating system, allowing you to control the look and feel of your jobs and job lists
 *    *Job Management*
     *    Jobs can be defined to display between certain dates, or indefinitely
     *    Simple admin interface for editing, updating and creating jobs